Sandra González-Bailón, Ph.D.

 - Director, Center for Information Networks and Democracy

-Sandra González-Bailón's research looks at how communication networks shape exposure to information and mediate the political process, with ramifications across empirical areas that include non-institutional forms of political engagement; the coordination of information campaigns; and the consumption of news and political content.
+Sandra González-Bailón studies communication networks and how they shape exposure to information.
+Her empirical research spans the analysis of non-institutional forms of civic engagement, the coordination of information campaigns, and the consumption of news and political content.

 Her research agenda lies at the intersection of computational social science and political communication.
 Her applied research looks at how online networks and algorithmic curation shape exposure to information, with implications for how we think about political engagement, mobilization dynamics, information diffusion, and the consumption of news.